olivergrau/project-showroom/README.md

 # Project Showroom

 **Project Showroom** is a curated collection of diverse machine learning, data science, and software development projects, showcasing advanced techniques, reusable templates, and real-world applications.
-This repository serves as both a professional portfolio and a reference for coding best practices, designed for freelancers and developers to streamline project development and implementation.
+This repository serves as both a professional portfolio and a reference for coding best practices, designed for me as a developer to streamline project development and implementation.

 ## Highlights
 - **Machine Learning Pipelines**: End-to-end workflows for tasks like rental price prediction, customer churn analysis, and multilingual sentiment analysis.